 From The West Virginia Cyclopedia

-Because of these ownership concerns, in most places the state line is very near the Ohio side of the river and birds seen out in the river are not physically in Ohio. eBird allows birders to decide which birds “count” for their state list and, as indicated in the help article above, it is permissible in eBird to record all the birds you can observe from a location.
+Because of these ownership concerns, in most places the state line is very near the Ohio side of the river and birds seen out in the river are not physically in Ohio. eBird allows birders to decide which birds “count” for their state list and, as indicated above, it is permissible in eBird to record all the birds you can observe from a location.
 Bird record committees, on the other hand, usually want the bird to be physically located in the state.
 Birders who report rare bird sightings may want to keep this in mind as they prepare eBird checklists.

 West Virginia State Line